|

 llamas.
 Here at the farm, we

-We can take them for a relaxing hike on our llama trail or a
+We can take them for a relaxing hike on our llama trail.

 animal lovers, we get satisfaction out of feeding and taking care of

-our Spring and Fall Open Barns where people have a fun time handling the
+our annual Open Barn where people have a fun time handling the

 llamas, taking them for walks and learning how to care for them and what